pynenc/pynenc/docs/usage_guide/index.md

 ## Use Case 4: Automatic Orchestration

-Delve into the advanced features of Pynenc with the Automatic Orchestration use case, showcasing the library's ability to intelligently manage task dependencies.
+Delve into the advanced features of Pynenc with the Automatic Orchestration use case, showcasing the library's ability to manage task dependencies.
 This scenario uses the well-known Fibonacci sequence to illustrate how Pynenc automatically orchestrates the execution of dependent tasks, ensuring that tasks are executed in the correct sequence without manual intervention.

 ```python
 from pynenc import Pynenc